Traditional Strategic Planning does not work

 Now you may be wondering why do I need to forecast?
 Surely I

 should just be focusing on sales-driving activities?
 WRONG!

+Quoting Covey, ” Have the ending in mind”, is an essential component of planning for the future of your business.
 The business value initiatives along with the sales quotas you set – either weekly, monthly or quarterly are determined by the numbers derived from your forecasts.
-Those quotas are then converted into tangible goals for your field sales team to aim throughout the quarter all in Trello.
+Those quotas are then converted into tangible goals for your field sales team to aim throughout the quarter.
 The more realistic and perhaps more importantly, reasonable they are the better.
-Unrealistic targets are demotivating and negatively impacts performance.
+Unrealistic targets are demotivating and negatively impact performance.
 This way there can be no complaints; their targets are, after all, backed by big picture and accurate data for the buy-in.
-So in essence, the entire direction of your team is based on data derived from your business value and sales forecast.
+So in essence, the entire direction of your team is based on data derived from business value and sales forecast.